pluggemi/roon-web-controller/README.md

 * [Color Thief](https://github.com/lokesh/color-thief) to calculate the dominant color of the album art

 Thanks go to [st0g1e](https://github.com/st0g1e) for doing one of the first [web clients](https://github.com/st0g1e/roon-extension-ws-player) for the Roon API.

+Thanks go to [jcharr1](https://github.com/jcharr1) for suggesting and doing the initial implementation of OS native song notifications.

 And of course thanks go to [Roon Labs](https://roonlabs.com/) for making the music player and the [APIs](https://github.com/RoonLabs).